mvolkmann/redux-easy/README.md

   (on every state change, but limited to once per second).
 * Automatically reloads Redux state from `sessionStorage` when the browser is refreshed to avoid losing state.
+* Handles asynchronous actions in a very simple way without requiring middleware configuration or thunks.

 ## Setup